NEWS

 Representative Cover Image Source: Pexels | Anna Shvets

-Every day, numerous flights around the world are delayed or canceled for various reasons.
-Though passengers are promised a refund, they often endure days of hassle to receive it.
-However, a new U.S. law now allows passengers to be instantly refunded under certain conditions.
-In April, the U.S. Department of Transportation (DOT) introduced a rule requiring airlines to "provide passengers with automatic cash refunds when owed."
-This rule applies to specific conditions, making the refund process much more hassle-free.
+Every day, flights around the world face delays or cancellations, often leaving passengers waiting days to receive promised refunds.
+But a new U.S. law aims to change that.
+In April, the Department of Transportation (DOT) introduced a rule requiring airlines to issue automatic cash refunds when passengers are owed.
+The rule, which covers certain conditions, is designed to simplify and speed up the refund process.

 Representative Image Source: Pexels | Victor Freitas